adaptyteam/adapty-docs/versioned_docs/version-3.0/google-play-offers.md

 :::note
 If you can't edit the products on the paywall, it means that the paywall is not in the draft state.
-You can duplicate it or create a new paywall, and then select the new paywall in the [placement](placements#run-paywall).
+You can duplicate it or create a new paywall, and then [select the new paywall in the placement](add-audience-paywall-ab-test) .
 :::